 Customer Service

-- Does the dealer have a track record of handling complaints and responding quickly to even minor inquiries?
+- Does the dealer have a track record of handling complaints and responding quickly to minor inquiries?

 - Does the dealer have open inquiries with the Better Business Bureau?